-• CONTROLS OVER BANK ACCOUNTS
+CONTROLS OVER BANK ACCOUNTS

 Parent Support Organizations are required to establish a checking account with the organization's EIN number at a bank or credit union.
 Neither a person's social security number nor the District's EIN number can be used to set up a bank account.
 Accounts should be established with at least three individuals on the signature card.
+(It is required that at all times there be a minimum of 3 individual signers on the account, and as each falls off, a replacement is voted into that position.)
 Checks require the signature or authorization of two club officers.
 Each check must be supported by all supporting receipts and or documentation which will be part of the monthly reconciliation and annual review of financial records.